Okay, everyone, we've gone over the two most important questions someone could have while visiting our website.

 - Here are some other common shapes you can see in the center hole (also known as a bore or hub) of a drive pulley:

 We sure hope this has clarified the biggest differences between drive pulleys and idler pulleys.
 Are you ready to make a selection now?
-If so, it's time for the epic fight to the finish: Use code "Drive wins" or "Idler Victory" at checkout for a discount on your next order!
+If so, it's time for the epic fight to the finish: Use code "BATTLE" at checkout for a discount on your next order!